 One of the most effective ways to instigate lasting change is by embedding it within daily processes.
 This helps managers and their teams build better habits.
 Your employees make progress without having to consciously think about culture.
 A powerful example of this in action is when HR leaders shift from a traditional performance management model to a performance enablement model.

-Performance enablement is characterized by ongoing coaching conversations between managers and their team members.
-These conversations can have a net positive effect on culture, as we document in our 2023 State of Performance Enablement report.
-Well-coached employees are more likely to say they’re always engaged, very productive, always feel they belong and are valued, and like working at their company.
+Performance enablement is characterized by ongoing coaching conversations between managers and their team members, which can have a net positive effect on culture.
+Well-coached employees are more likely to feel engaged and productive, and that they belong and are valued.

 Recognize and reward employees